lim0606/ndsb/README.md

 - Model averaging (from a single network architecture)
 - Model averaging

 As I explained above, I further modifed the batch normalization layer (https://github.com/ChenglongChen/batch_normalization) to use it in inference.
+See the paper (http://arxiv.org/abs/1502.03167) to understand the batch normalization in inference.
-See the batch normalization for the inference
+See `codes_for_caffe/predict_bn.cpp` and `codes_for_caffe/test_bn.cpp` for the implementation of batch normalization in inference.
+See `models/train_val_googlenet_bn_var3.prototxt` for how I applied this in the model.

+During the competition, I saw this post http://www.kaggle.com/c/datasciencebowl/forums/t/12652/cnn, and followed the link in it https://github.com/msegala/Kaggle-National_Data_Science_Bowl.
+This implemetation described the multiple inference from single image with single model.
+This means that when you read an image, augment this data to multiple different image as you did in training, and averaging the predictions for each of them.
+I implemented this one for caffe.
+See `codes_for_caffe/avg_probs_layer.cpp`, `image_data_multi_infer_layer.cpp`, and `models/predict_googlenet_bn_var3_loss_avg.prototxt` fot the implementation.

+So, I applied 8 multiple inferences, and produced highly better results.
+Any further inference not make improvement.

+Model averaging of different initialization for a single network architecture is well-known techniques, and I used it.

 ### Miscellany
 - Change interpolation methods in image transformation (in Caffe) from linear interpolation to cubic.

+Original caffe master branch and caffe-dev bracn use linear interpolation when they have to resize or transform `cv::Mat` images.
+By changing it to bicubic interpolation, I got several percents of improvement :) Please change it if you are using Caffe!

-### Final submission
+### Final submissions
-- Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variation models.
+- Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variants.
-I
+1. For single model of model5 (cxx\_net variant) with offline augmentation produced about 74% accuracy(?) and 0.79 loss.
+2. For single model of model5 (cxx\_net variant) with online augmentation produced about 0.78 loss.
+3. For single model of model5 (cxx\_net variant) with online augmentation and multiple inference (8 inference) produced about 0.73 loss.
+4. Two models of 3 produced 0.71 loss
+5. Four models of 3 produced 0.70 loss
+5. 10 models of 3 produced 0.69 loss
+6. For single model of GoogLeNet for NDSB produced about 75% accuracy and 0.80 loss.
+6. For single model of GoogLeNet for NDSB and a single model of model5 (cxx\_net variant) with online augmentation and multiple inference (8 inference) produced 0.68 loss.
+7. Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variants produced 0.639206 loss.